-Paris Saint Germain v Strasbourg
+Mbappe rescues PSG on return as Neymar sent off

 Post update

+Penalty Paris Saint Germain.
+Kylian Mbappé draws a foul in the penalty area.

+Penalty conceded by Gerzino Nyamsi (Strasbourg) after a foul in the penalty area.

-Corner, Strasbourg.
-Conceded by El Chadaille Bitshiabu.
+Corner, Paris Saint Germain.
+Conceded by Alexander Djiku.

 Post update